-What works for your Aspergers child at the age of 3 may not work for him/her at the age of 13.
-Here are some important tips for parenting Aspergers (high-functioning autistic) children across the lifespan:
+What works for your Aspergers (high functioning autistic) child at the age of 3 may not work for him/her at the age of 13.
+Here are some important tips for parenting children on the spectrum across the lifespan:

 After your youngster is diagnosed with Aspergers, you may feel unprepared or unable to provide him/her with the necessary care and education.
 Know that there are many treatment options, social services and programs, and other resources that can help.